hundalrs/printf/README.md

-# C printf project
+# C Project - printf

 ## Introduction

 Th printf project is to re-create our own printf simulates the original C printf function.
-In this functioin, format specifiers  %d, %i, %s, and %c are supported but not other specifiers as in the original printf.
+In this function, format specifiers  %d, %i, %s, and %c are supported but not other specifiers as in the original printf.

 ## Usage

-The function takes argumet and produces output according to the format specified, and returns the number of character printed.
-If the funcation fails, it returns -1.
+The function takes argument and produces output according to the format specified, and returns the number of character printed.
+If the function fails, it returns -1.

-Ordinary charachters (not %) are copied unchanged to the standard output. % is used as conversion specifier and can take argument.
+Ordinary characters (not %) are copied unchanged to the standard output. % is used as conversion specifier and can take argument.

-The prototype of the printf funcaiton is:
+The prototype of the printf function is:
 ```c
 int printf(const char *format, ...);
 ```